 Featured Content Domain Mapping Support

-#1 Updated by Dominic Giglio almost 9 years ago
+#1 Updated by Dominic Giglio over 9 years ago

 As a new plugin dev supporting his first plugin, could you give me some advice on this?
 I started working on it but I find myself wondering if including support for a separate plugin in this plugin's code is something that's done often.
 I guess the domain mapping plugin is important to MS admins and the discussion on the Github issue does point out good reasons for including the support, but I don't want to put a bunch of work towards a new feature that you might know a better way of implementing.